b1zzu/pluto-token/README.md

 Hardhat will also create 20 accounts with well-known private keys that will be preloaded with 10000 ETH each that can be used for paying the gas fee on the network.

-After starting the local node the PlutoToken can be deployed on the local net with this command:
+After starting the local node, the PlutoToken can be deployed on the local net with this command:

 ```
 npx hardhat run scripts/deploy.ts --network localhost